veekaybee/veekaybee.github.io/_posts/2017-02-22-being-a-woman-in-programming-in-the-soviet-union.md

 [Image source.](http://zavodfoto.livejournal.com/2908010.html)

 **Vicki's note: A couple weeks ago, I saw a really interesting clip on Twitter that showed students in the Soviet Union learning to program using pen and paper.
-My mom has often told stories about how she learned to program the same way, and I[shared the tweet](https://twitter.com/TheEliselise/status/830606510413725696).
+My mom has often told stories about how she learned to program the same way, and I [shared the tweet](https://twitter.com/TheEliselise/status/830606510413725696).
 [Marie Hicks, a tech historian,](http://mariehicks.net/) reached out and asked if my mom would want to write about her experiences, and she did.**

 ![image](https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/images/code_notebook.jpg)